One of the best community experiences I’ve ever had was a weekly lunch hosted at a small indie coworking space where I was a member.

 These are things you just don’t get in a big conference or webinar, or in an online group or forum.
 People are more reserved in those settings.
 They never know who’s in the audience listening.
 In a small group, you know exactly who’s there.

 Now, small group discussions have been happening in-person since before humans first started telling stories around a fire.
 But now we have virtual discussion groups.
 They’re IN the computer.
-It’s a unique and more recent experience that has grown in popularity over the past few years with the growth of platforms like Google Hangouts and Zoom.
+It’s a unique and more recent experience that has grown in popularity over the past few years with the growth of platforms like Google Hangouts, Zoom, or Bevy, the platform CMX uses for our events.

 No matter how much you optimize the experience, a virtual discussion group won’t be the same as an in-person group.
-But, BUT!, you’ll find that when done correctly, they’re not all that different either and can have some unique advantages
+BUT!
+You’ll find that when done correctly, they’re not all that different either and can have some unique advantages

 With that, since a lot of folks are dipping their toes into virtual discussion groups, events, and breakouts for the first time, I wanted to offer some advice for facilitating virtual discussion groups from my experience, and called on some other experts to share their words of wisdom as well.